-While property

-may be regulated

-to a certain extent, if regulation

-goes too far it
+While property may be regulated to a certain extent, if regulation goes too far it will be recognized as a taking.

 &lt;sup>5 Donald J. Kochan, "Reforming the Law of Takings in Michigan," Mackinac Center Report, April 1996, p.6.
 "When a regulation restricts certain uses of property, it not only prevents individuals from using their property in a way they desire, but it often has the effect of essentially stealing the worth of one's property."
 Id.